Master of Business Administration

 In this section

-There are a number of sponsored prizes available on the Executive MBA awarded to students who have produced outstanding work during their studies.
+There is a sponsored prize available on the MBA awarded to the student who has produced outstanding work during their studies.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.